TrySummon/summon-app/README.md

 ## 🚀 Getting Started

 ### 1. Download
-Grab the latest release for your operating system from the [**GitHub Releases**](https://github.com/TrySummon/summon-app/releases) page.
+Grab the [latest release](https://www.trysummon.com/downloads) for your operating system.

 ### 2. Install
 Follow the standard installation procedure for your OS: